-The hypotheses of 14.6% and 12.6% damages to the world economy during the pandemic peak seems plausible, because, in addition to the highly developed countries in Europe and the US, which have been seriously affected and which introduced severe lockdown measures, many other countries in the world have either been less affected by the pandemic or have not introduced too restrictive measures.
-For example, in China and India, two countries with a significant share in the world, even an economic growth is expected in 2020, of +1.0 (EC forecast) to +1.2% (IMF forecast) and +1.1% (EC forecast) to +1.9% (IMF forecast), respectively, they being the only economies that will advance this year.
-At the same time, the forecast reports of the European Commission and the IMF provide for a rapid recovery of the world economy in 2021, the forecasted growth being +5.2% and +5.8%, respectively, after in 2019 it reached +2.9%.
+The hypothesis of 19% damage to the world economy during the pandemic peak seems plausible, because, in addition to the highly developed countries in Europe and the US, which have been seriously affected and introduced severe restrictive measures, many other countries in the world have either been less affected by the pandemic or have not introduced too restrictive measures.
+For example, for China and India, two countries with a significant share in the world, it is expected even economic growth in 2020, of + 1.0% and respectively + 1.1% (being the only economies that will advance this year).
+At the same time, the forecast report of the European Commission provides for a rapid recovery for the world economy in 2021, the forecasted growth rate being + 5.2%, after in 2019 it was + 2.9%.

-According to the EC report, the world trade will be more severely affected by the pandemic, with the expected decline of -11.9% for exports and -11.0% for imports, as well as other macroeconomic indicators, such as budget deficit, government debt, current account deficit and the international financial market in general.
+According to the EC report, world trade will be more severely affected by the pandemic, with the expected decline of -11.9% for exports and -11.0% for imports, as well as other macroeconomic indicators, such as budget deficit, government debt, current account deficit and the international financial market in general.

-3.2.
-Forecasts at the European Union Level
+Forecasts at the European Union level

-Based on the same methodology, we estimated the parameters of the logistics model throughout the European Union (27 countries after Brexit), using daily data published for the period February 15th - June 9th, 2020 (116 days after the first case reported in the EU).
+Based on the same methodology, we estimated the parameters of the logistics model throughout the European Union (27 countries after Brexit), using daily data published for the period February 15 - May 15, 2020 (91 days after the first case in the EU).

-According to the results of the model, the four phases of the epidemic follow one another as follows: P1 (accelerated growth) covered the period up to the first inflection point, i.e. to the peak of the daily increase in active cases, corresponding to t = 51 (April 5th); P2 (slow growth) took place to the peak of the epidemic in the EU (t = 72, corresponding to April 26th), when the daily theoretical increase in active cases becomes zero, in this phase the trajectory becoming concave-ascending; P3 (slow decrease) marks the period of pandemic regression, down to the second inflection point, corresponding to t = 95 (May 19th), in which the daily variation becomes negative, the trajectory being concave-descending; P4 (accelerated decrease) will be the period that will mark the transition to epidemic extinction, where the daily variation becomes accentuate negative, and the trajectory convexdescending.
-Figure 2a shows the daily impact of the epidemic at the EU level.
+According to the results of applying the model, the four phases of the epidemic follow one another as follows: F1 (accelerated growth) covered the period up to the first inflection point, i.e. to the peak of the daily increase of active cases, corresponding to time t = 50 (April 4); F2 (slow growth) took place to the peak of the epidemic in the EU (t = 67, corresponding to April 21), when the daily theoretical increase in active cases becomes zero, in this phase the trajectory becoming concave-ascending; F3 (slow decrease) marks the regression period of the epidemic, up to the second inflection point, corresponding to the moment t = 86 (May 10), in which the daily variation becomes negative, the trajectory being concave-descending; F4) (accelerated decrease) will be the period that will mark the transition to extinguishing the epidemic, where the daily variation becomes accentuate negative, and the trajectory convex-descending.
+Figure 2a shows the daily impact of the epidemic at EU level.